ANSES-Ploufragan/PrepMedVet_MinION/doc/INSTALL_3_nanopore.md

 * Set ```--chunks_per_runner 640``` for __HAC model__ instead of ```--chunks_per_runner 160```.

+> The following calculation provides a rough ceiling to the amount of GPU memory that Guppy will use:

+memory used [in bytes] = gpu_runners_per_device * chunks_per_runner * chunk_size * model_factor

+Where model_factor depends on the basecall model used:
+Basecall model 	model_factor
+Fast 	1200
+__HAC__ 	__3300__
+__SUP__ 	__12600__

+Note that gpu_runners_per_device is a limit setting.
+Guppy will create at least one runner per device and will dynamically increase this number as needed up to gpu_runners_per_device.
+Performance is usually much better with multiple runners, so it is __important to choose parameters such that__ chunks_per_runner * chunk_size * model_factor is __less than half the total GPU memory available__.
+If this value is more than the available GPU memory, Guppy will exit with an error.

+For example, when basecalling using a SUP model and a chunk size of 2000 on a GPU with 8 GB of memory, we have to make sure that the GPU can fit at least one runner:

+chunks_per_runner * chunk_size * model_factor should be lower than GPU memory
+chunks_per_runner * 2000 * 12600 should be lower than 8 GB
+chunks_per_runner lower than ~340

+This represents the limit beyond which Guppy will not run at all.
+For best performance we recommend using an integer fraction of this number, rounded down to an even number, e.g. a third (~112) or a quarter (~84).
+Especially for fast models, it can be best to have a dozen runners or more.
+The ideal value varies depending on GPU architecture and available memory.

 ```
 sudo service minkown stop
 sudo service guppyd stop